fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

    1. Almost any experience can be related to future job-opportunities
       1. Even studying in groups can help students to become much more sociable and a team player, which in turn could help them to secure/land well-paid jobs in the future.
 4. Socialize and communicate with others
-   1. Every skill can be related to this skill.
+   1. Every skill can be related to this one.
 Even someone has mentioned how sociable members children can become in the future by taking cooking classes...
-   2. The other one has said that by doing household activities for free children will learn reciprocity; therefore, they will become **sociable members** of the future society because they would make their contribution without being paid...
+   2. The other one said that by doing household activities for free, children will learn reciprocity.
+Therefore, they will become **sociable members** of the future society because they would make their contribution without being paid...

 ## Handy Reasons: